VitorVilela7/SMW-SA1-Pack/README.md

 [Sprite Remap](docs/Sprite-Remap.md) is a summary about all the sprite table remaps made by More Sprites patch.

+[MaxTile](docs/maxtile.md) contains the complete documentation how to use and explore the MaxTile system to the maximum power.
+It also contains explanation on how it works behind scenes.

 [remap.asm](docs/remap.asm) contains an .asm macro containing all SA-1 Pack related remaps for using in patches, blocks and sprites.